Klus3kk/artify/README.md

 # Artify
 Artify is an AI-powered image style transfer bot that transforms ordinary photos into stunning artworks inspired by famous artists, from classical masters to modern visionaries.
+With a single prompt, Artify applies neural style transfer to give images the unique textures, colors, and brushstrokes of renowned styles like Van Gogh, Picasso, and contemporary digital art.
+Built to celebrate art and creativity, Artify offers a blend of AI and artistry, making it easy to reimagine any photo as a masterpiece.